seoryjj/pp-material/20130904/content.en.md

 ### Hello, World! ###

 Today, you will write down a program which write down "Hello, World!".
-As it is the first day, TAs provided the [solution](helloWorld.racket) :-)
+As it is the first day, TAs provided the [solution](helloWorld.rkt) :-)
 You're not required to understand this program for now.

+* The link above points to not the file itself but a page on the file.
+If you click "Raw" in the page, you will get the file itself.

 #### Self-grader ####

-Download [self-grade](helloWorldGrade.racket) and put it at the same directory with `helloWorld.racket`.
-TODO
+Download [self-grader](helloWorldGrade.rkt) and put it at the same directory with `helloWorld.rkt`.
+Open `helloWorldGrade.rkt` and run it.
+If an `O` comes out, you succeeded in self-grading!

-* Filename should be `helloWorld.racket` or grader won't work.
+* Filename should be `helloWorld.rkt` or grader won't work.
 In Linux, you should match the cases.
-* You may run in the command line:
+* You may run in the command line by:
-`TODO`
+`racket helloWorldGrade.rkt`

 #### Submission ####

 At [Labwork submission](http://ropas.snu.ac.kr/~ta/4190.210/13/lab/)
-page, submit `helloWorld.racket` as No. 1.
+page, submit `helloWorld.rkt` as No. 1.

 ## Tools ##